About This Breed

 THINGS TO CONSIDER

-The Rottweiler makes an excellent guard dog, but can also be overly aggressive to strangers and other animals if not properly socialized and trained.
+Because of its abilities as a guard dog, the breed be overly aggressive to strangers and other animals if not properly socialized and trained.

 The Rottweiler fares well in the city or country.